suttacentral/suttacentral/client/bower_components/paper-icon-button/README.md

 `paper-icon-button` is a button with an image placed at the center.
 When the user touches the button, a ripple effect emanates from the center of the button.

-`paper-icon-button` includes a default icon set.
-Use `icon` to specify which icon from the icon set to use.
+`paper-icon-button` does not include a default icon set.
+To use icons from the default set, include `PolymerElements/iron-icons/iron-icons.html`, and use the `icon` attribute to specify which icon from the icon set to use.

 <!---